-^{1:} Refer to appendix A, since certain settings are needed for the VMware HA to work well with VCS-in-guest.
+\1: Refer to appendix A, since certain settings are needed for the VMware HA to work well with VCS-in-guest.

-^{2:} In the event of a hardware failure, all the VMs may failover to another host, but this method requires VMs to be on the same host.
+\2: In the event of a hardware failure, all the VMs may failover to another host, but this method requires VMs to be on the same host.

-^{3:} Taking snapshots is possible if VCS and all applications are fully stopped.
-Before reverting to the snapshot, shutdown VCS and all applications and then revert to the snapshot.
-Ensure that no software updates or configuration changes related to VCS have been applied post the snapshot.
+\3: Taking snapshots is supported if VCS and all applications are fully stopped on the virtual machine before taking the snapshot.
+Before reverting to the snapshot, shutdown VCS and all applications on the virtual machines where the snapshot is being reverted and then revert to the snapshot and then start VCS and the applications.
+Ensure that no software updates related to VCS are applied post taking the snapshot.